 The start of your submissive BDSM journey is an exciting time, but where do you begin?
 What signs should you look for along the way?
 What if you encounter obstacles?
 While there is no one true way to be submissive, this guide lays out some basic tips to help you navigate the road ahead.(more…)

 “Am I still a submissive if I only act that way in the bedroom?”
 “Am I still doing BDSM if I’m not doing it 24/7?”
-The answer is “of course!” but it’s no wonder that questions like these abound given the amount of conflicting information about BDSM that’s available and how much of it seems to ignore or belittle non-24/7 dynamics.
+The answer is “of course!” but it’s no wonder that questions like these abound given the amount of conflicting information that’s available and how much of it seems to ignore or belittle bedroom-only D/s dynamics.
 But we’re here to set the record straight.
 Bedroom-only dominance and submission (D/s) is just as legitimate as 24/7 D/s.(more…)